valendres/react-declarative-form/README.md

-# React Form Validator
+# React Declarative Form
 ## Overview
-**react-form-validator** is a simple-to-use declarative valadation library.
+**react-declarative-form** is a simple-to-use declarative valadation library.
 It is designed to make building forms easy; allowing consumers to specify validator requirements on individual form components, and let the library do the heavy lifting.

 ### Requirements
 This library requires the following:
-* The `<Form />` component from **react-form-valdiator** is used instead of a html `<form/>`.
+* The `<Form />` component from **react-declarative-form** is used instead of a html `<form/>`.
 * Managed form components have been created using the [`bind() HOC`](#bind-hoc).
 See [Example: Form Binding HOC](#example-form-binding-hoc).
 * The managed form components are  descendants of a `<Form />` component.
 See [Example: Form Usage](#example-form-usage).

 ## Getting started
-1. Add **react-form-validator** to your project.
+1. Add **react-declarative-form** to your project.
     ```
-    npm i react-form-validator --save
+    npm i react-declarative-form --save
     ```
 2. Create bound form components using [`bind() HOC`](#bind-hoc)
 3. Use bound form components within a `<Form />` component.